 From the data presented, readers of the statement of net position are able to determine the resources available to continue the operations of the Foundation.
 They are also able to determine how much the Foundation owes vendors.
-Finally, the statement of net position provides a picture of the net position and the availability of resources for expenditure by the Foundation.
+Finally, the statement of net position provides a picture of the net position and the availability of resources for expenditure by the Foundation as well as the increases in net position that relate to future periods.